Quickstart: Create a data factory by using the Azure Data Factory UI

 c.
 In General table, specify OutputDataset for the name.

 d.
-In Connection tab, select AzureStorageLinkedService as linked service, and enter adftutorial/output for the folder.
+In Connection tab, select AzureStorageLinkedService as linked service, and enter adftutorial/output for the folder, in the directory field.
 If the output folder does not exist, the copy activity creates it at runtime.

 Create a pipeline